Skip to main content

 Man Overboard (MOB) Procedures

-Man overboard is the most critical emergency on any vessel.
-Your response must be immediate, practised, and instinctive.
-There are three main recovery manoeuvres — which one you use depends on when the MOB was noticed and whether you're under sail or power.
+Man overboard is the most critical emergency on any vessel — your response must be immediate, practised, and instinctive.
+There are three main recovery manoeuvres, and which one you use depends on when the MOB was noticed and whether you are under sail or power.

 1. Shout "MAN OVERBOARD" — alert the entire crew immediately